Recipe from CSAGSI published cookbook "Czech Cuisine"

 Today the mushroom fits prominently in several Czech festivals.
 The International Houby Festival has been in existence for 50 years.
-Cicero and Berwyn, Illinois are hosting the 51st Anniversary, which has taken place in October.
-They have a website: (https://www.cicerofestivals.com/houby-fest) and several Facebook pages reference the festival.
+Cicero and Berwyn, Illinois continue the tradition, which has taken place in October.
 Not to be outdone, Czech Village, Cedar Rapids, Iowa, also hosts a festival.
 The city website is a useful link to this: http://homegrowniowan.com/ .

 While we Czechs may have a good claim to the morel and other mushrooms as part of our heritage and diet, the morel fascination continues to grow outside the boundaries of our communities.